How to Write a Therapist Voicemail Script

 If this is an emergency, please hang up and dial 911.

 To leave a message for [name of first practitioner], press 1.
-For [name of second practitioner], press 2.
-For [name of third practitioner], press 3.
+If you are calling for [name of second practitioner], press 2.
+If you are calling for [name of third practitioner], press 3.

 For billing or scheduling questions, press 4.